 Boating in Mississippi and Florida is both rewarding and challenging.
 Properly prepared boaters can enjoy exploring Mississippi’s remote barrier islands and Florida’s sparkling white beaches.
-To ensure a safe boating trip to any part of Gulf Islands National Seashore, make sure you are familiar with boating safety regulations for Mississippi and Florida or visit the United States Coast Guard Boating Safety Webpage.
+To ensure a safe boating trip to any part of Gulf Islands National Seashore, make sure you are familiar with boating safety regulations for Mississippi and Florida, or visit the United Stated Coast Guard Boating Safety Webpage.

 Safe boating at Gulf Islands National Seashore requires a 20-foot or longer craft.
 Inland water boats such as bass boats or pontoon boats are not suitable for travel to the islands.
 Bringing an updated nautical chart of your travel area will help you identify shoals, obstructions and shallow water.
 Understand the current personal watercraft regulations (PWC) for the park.